qq1012510777/cuDFNsys/README.md

     set (CUDFNSYS_ROOT $ENV{HOME}/cuDFNsys)

-The above variable is the path of the _cuDFNsys_.
+The above variable is the path of _cuDFNsys_.
 You, again, might change it.

 # Visualization

-After simulation, the _cuDFNsys_ outputs .h5 and .m (and/or .py) files, and you can visualize them by the generated .m or .py file.
+After simulation, _cuDFNsys_ outputs .h5 and .m (and/or .py) files, and you can visualize them by the generated .m or .py file.

 The visulization with MATLAB is simple, you just need the license of MATLAB.

-With Python, you need to install the mayavi Python package.
-The mayavi is a very good visualization engine.
+With Python, you need to install the _mayavi_ Python package. _mayavi_ is a very good visualization engine.
 The Matplotlib package is not good at 3D visualizations, see [Why my 3D plot doesn’t look right at certain viewing angles](https://matplotlib.org/2.2.2/mpl_toolkits/mplot3d/faq.html).

 # Manual
 Right now, I provide a quickstart guide to explain how can one do simulations with _cuDFNsys_ functions.
 See QuickStartGuide/src/main.cu.